 Bonding with the family in these modern times is a far greater challenge now than it has ever been at any point in human history.
-At the dawn of human civilization, the family was a far more cohesive unit than it was today.
+At the dawn of human civilization, the family was a far more cohesive unit than it is today.
 Back then, child care wasn’t just the duty of parents, every member of the extended family was interested in the welfare of every child.
 In fact, childcare was the duty of the entire clan!

 Table of Contents